Wishful Thinking leads to growth and change, which usually involves a level of risk, and risk-tasking requires courage.

 Step 1

-Begin by writing a list of all the brave or difficult-to-accomplish things you have done.
+Begin by writing a list of all the brave or difficult-to-accomplish things you admire others for having done.

 Try not to think, just write.
 Set a timer for 10 minutes – writing and creating a deadline are essential parts of the process.